Euonymeia: Medieval

 Euonymeia declined in medieval times together with Athens after Christian reforms brought on the Decline of Greco-Roman polytheism.
 At some point during this time the settlement's name changed to the village of Trachones.
-Nonetheless, it retained urban settlement throughout the Early Christian and Byzantine eras as testified by the ruins of the Paleochristian Basilica of the Holy Apostles (ca. 7th-9th centuries CE) that can be found 200 m North of Euonymos Theater in the courtyard of the contemporary Church of the Life-giving Spring of Trachones.
+Nonetheless, it retained urban settlement throughout the Early Christian and Byzantine eras as testified by the ruins of the Paleochristian Basilica of the Holy Apostles (ca. 7th-9th centuries CE) that can be found 200 m North of Euonymos Theatre in the courtyard of the contemporary Church of the Life-giving Spring of Trachones.

-During the later Middle Ages, Athens was conquered by the fourth crusade, which established the 13th-century crusader state of the Duchy of Athens.
-During this time, in defiance of the Roman Catholic allegiance to the Frankish lord of Athens Othon de la Roche, the Orthodox church of the "Presentation of Mary of Trachones" (Greek: Εισοδίων Θεοτόκου Τραχώνων, Isodíon Theotókou Trachónon) was constructed 300 m West of the Euonymos Theater.
+During the later Middle Ages, Athens was conquered by the Fourth Crusade, which established the 13th-century crusader state of the Duchy of Athens.
+During this time, in defiance of the Roman Catholic allegiance to the Frankish lord of Athens Othon de la Roche, the Orthodox church of the "Presentation of Mary of Trachones" (Greek: Εισοδίων Θεοτόκου Τραχώνων, Isodíon Theotókou Trachónon) was constructed 300 m West of the Euonymos Theatre.
 This church is currently in operation within the grounds of the Geroulanou Estate, making it one of the oldest continuously operational churches in Athens.

 After the invasion of Greece by the Ottoman Turks, the area of Trachones was turned into a Chiflik, and administered according to the Ottoman feudal system, with the local population becoming mandatory land peasants (koligoi).
 The church of the Presentation of Mary appears to remain the center of the area's civic life in the following centuries of Ottoman rule.